algolia/algoliasearch-laravel/README.md

 #### Backend Search

-You could also use `search` but it's not recommended.
-This method will search on Algolia.
+You could also use the `search` method but it's not recommended to implement instant/realtime search experience:

 ```php
 Contact::search('jon doe');